ripienaar/free-for-dev/README.md

   * [Fenix Web Server](https://preview.fenixwebserver.com) - A developer desktop app for hosting sites locally and sharing them publically (in realtime).
 Work however you like, using its beautiful user interface, API, and/or CLI.
   * [Free Hosting](http://freehostingnoads.net/) — Free Hosting With PHP 5, Perl, CGI, MySQL, FTP, File Manager, POP E-Mail, free sub-domains, free domain hosting, DNS Zone Editor, Web Site Statistics, FREE Online Support and many more features not offered by other free hosts.
   * [Freehostia](https://www.freehostia.com) — FreeHostia offers free hosting services incl. an industry-best Control Panel & a 1-click installation of 50+ free apps.
 Instant setup.
 No forced ads.
-  * [heliohost.org](https://www.heliohost.org) — Community powered free hosting for everyone.
+  * [heliohost.org](https://www.heliohost.org) — Community powered free hosting for everyone(Unable to register at this time).
   * [hostman.com](https://hostman.com) — Deploy up to 3 static sites from your GitHub repository for free.
   * [neocities.org](https://neocities.org) — Static, 1 GB free storage with 200 GB Bandwidth.
   * [netlify.com](https://www.netlify.com/) — Builds, deploy and hosts static site/app free for, 100 GB data and 100 GB/month bandwidth.
-  * [commons.host](https://commons.host/) - Static web hosting and CDN.100% free and open source software (FOSS).
-With a commercially sustainable software as a service (SaaS) to fund R&D.
   * [pantheon.io](https://pantheon.io/) — Drupal and WordPress hosting, automated DevOps and scalable infrastructure.
 Free for developers and agencies
   * [readthedocs.org](https://readthedocs.org/) — Free documentation hosting with versioning, PDF generation and more
   * [render.com](https://render.com) — A unified platform to build and run all your apps and web app free SSL, a global CDN, private networks and auto deploys from Git, free for static web page.